 Integrating with Azure

-Intune is accessible via the Azure portal (pictured below).
-This provides an integrated dashboard for all EMS components, and allows employers to: find users, locate devices, set groups, create compliance and configuration policies, and manage on-premises and conditional access.
+InTune is accessible via the Azure portal (pictured below).
+This provides an integrated dashboard for all EMS components, and allows employers to: find users, locate personal devices, set groups, create compliance and configuration policies, and manage on-premises and conditional access.
 These access settings leverage Azure Advanced Directory (AD) for integrated ease of use.

 Image courtesy of: Microsoft